ryanforstie/expensify-app/readme.md

-git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits
+git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git push origin master - Pushes all your changes to github git log - View recent commits